 10) Seasonal Conditions

-Seasonal factors can also cause your roses to develop yellow leaves.
+Speaking from experience, seasonal factors can also cause your roses to develop yellow leaves.
 Roses are deciduous perennials that lose their leaves during the fall and winter.
-As such, rose leaves can start to turn yellow in the fall just before dropping off.
+As such, the leaves can start to turn yellow in the fall just before dropping off.

 It may be a seasonal thing if you can’t see any symptoms of other common causes of rose leaves turning yellow.
-However, if your rose’s leaves turn yellow during spring or summer, it could be due to other problems.
+However, if the leaves turn yellow during spring or summer, it could be due to other problems.

 Roses have attractive leaves that can turn yellow for a variety of reasons.
 Common causes of rose leaves turning yellow include overwatering, underwatering, a lack of sunlight or nutrients, and over-fertilizing.
 Many of these problems can be prevented by giving roses the best possible conditions and care.